4 years full-time

 A significant proportion of your second year is made up of core Chemistry modules and practical work which is common to all our Chemistry courses.
 Your specialist module Genes and Proteins provides a detailed overview of molecular biology – a field which over the last 50 years has transformed biological chemistry.

 You will study six core modules:

 You will continue your studies through a series of core modules in advanced inorganic, organic and physical chemistry.
 The specialist module Chemistry and Disease covers some key aspects of medicinal chemistry and biomedicine to build advanced theoretical and applied knowledge for chemists and biochemists.

 You'll spend your final year working on a research project in one of our laboratories.
 You will have access to the state-of-the-art instrumentation that our department has to offer.

-You will carry out a research project with a focus on biological and medicinal chemistry.
+You will carry out a research project with a focus on biological or medicinal chemistry, which may be undertaken in our Biological Chemistry (YSBL) research group.
 You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated: